McCabe Flat Campground

 The Merced River Recreation Area is a special place just downstream from Yosemite.
 It is well known for excellent whitewater boating, wildflower viewing, camping, swimming, and recreational gold panning/prospecting.

 Visitors will have plenty to do in the Merced River Recreation Area during every season.
 Springtime comes early to the Merced River Canyon and by March the wildflower season is well on its way—lasting into May.
 Easy access, un-damned flows, and excellent whitewater boating attract rafters and kayakers during the spring runoff (April through July).
-Commercial rafting trips are available from the following BLM permitted outfitters (insert link).
-It is a very popular swimming destination during the hot California foothill summers with some of the clearest swimming hole around.
+Commercial rafting trips are available from BLM permitted outfitters.
+It is a very popular swimming destination during the hot California foothill summers with some of the clearest swimming holes around.
 Gold panning and prospecting have never fallen out of favor since the 1850’s when this canyon had a large mining population.
 In autumn the crowds subside and the Merced River Recreation Area provides more solitude while still offering most of the appeal and activities as earlier in the year.
 By winter, true solitude can be found.
 The weather is usually quite warm and sunny between storms.
 Daytime highs in the 60’s and overnight lows in the 30’s are common.

 While some activities are best in specific seasons, there are many things to do all year long.
 Bird watching is good throughout the area most of the year.
 Fishing is popular for trout and bass along the entire river.
 Biking along the gravel roads and trails is popular with families and experienced mountain bikers alike.
 Hiking is great anytime of the year.
 The Merced River Trail continues on downstream from the end of the campground River Road and brings hikers or bikers to the North Fork of the Merced and beyond.
-The Burma Grade is another popular route to explore on foot, bike, or high-clearance automobile.
+The Burma Grade is another popular route to explore on foot, bike, or high-clearance vehicle.
 This scenic backroad climbs steeply out of the Merced Canyon and eventually leads to Greely Hill or Buck Meadows (highway 120).

 McCabe Flat Campground Overview